 DSWx Product Suite

 The Dynamic Surface Water eXtent (DSWx) products map pixel-wise surface water detections using optical or SAR imagery.
-The DSWx suite is composed of complementary products, which are named according to their respective leveraged input datasets.
-Specifically, a separate DSWx product is generated from Sentinel-1, NISAR, SWOT, and the Harmonized Landsat and Sentinel-2 data.
+The DSWx suite is composed of complementary products, which are named according to their input datasets.
+Specifically, a separate DSWx product is generated from Sentinel-1, NISAR, ,, and the Harmonized Landsat Sentinel-2 (HLS) data.
 The products are designed to share the same structure, GeoTiff file format, file-naming convention, and have posting of 30 m.
 These DSWx products are provided as an analysis ready dataset but are not harmonized across the different sensors.
 All products will be accessible through NASA’s Physical Oceanography Distributed Active Archive Center (PO.DAAC).

 Below we provide per DSWx product the product specification document as well as the corresponding product samples conforming to the detailed specifications.
-Interactive guides are provided demonstrating how products can be loaded and manipulated in an open source GIS package.
+Interactive guides are provided demonstrating how products can be loaded and manipulated in an open-source GIS package.
 Interactive white papers provided through a Jupyter notebook environment outline product introductions and showcase select applications.

-DSWx from Harmonized Landsat and Sentinel-2 (DSWx-HLS)
+DSWx from Harmonized Landsat Sentinel-2 (DSWx-HLS)

 DSWx-HLS Product Specification Document

-This document describes the specifications of the OPERA Level-3 Dynamic Surface Water Extent (DSWx) product that uses Harmonized Landsat-8 and Sentinel-2A/B (HLS) as the primary image-based inputs.
+This document describes the specifications of the OPERA Level-3 Dynamic Surface Water Extent (DSWx) product that uses Harmonized Landsat-8 Sentinel-2A/B (HLS) as the primary image-based inputs.
 Accordingly, this data product is referred to by the short name DSWx-HLS.

-Legacy Sample Product
+Sample Beta Product

 Interactive Guides